eslint/eslint/docs/developer-guide/nodejs-api.md

     }
 });

-// lint the supplied text and optionally set
+// Lint the supplied text and optionally set a filename that is displayed in the report const report = cli.executeOnText("var foo = 'bar';", "foo.js");

-// a filename that is displayed in the report const report = cli.executeOnText("var foo = 'bar';", "foo.js");
+// In addition to the above, warn if the resolved file name is ignored. const reportAndWarnOnIgnoredFile = cli.executeOnText("var foo = 'bar';", "foo.js", true);
 ```

 The `report` returned from `executeOnText()` is in the same format as from `executeOnFiles()`, but there is only ever one result in `report.results`.

 If a filename in the optional second parameter matches a file that is configured to be ignored, then this function returns no errors or warnings.
-To return a warning instead, call the method with true as the optional third parameter.
+The method includes an additional optional boolean third parameter.
+When `true`, a resolved file name that is ignored will return a warning.

 ### CLIEngine#addPlugin()